 Here are the most common ways that people get bed bugs.

 Be weary of the furniture you see on the side of the road.
 Bed bugs are great at hiding in the seams of mattresses, chairs, couches, and other upholstered furniture.
+Visit Sleep Republic for more assistance with best mattress Australia.
 They can also squeeze in between the joints and grooves of wooden furniture, such as night tables and bed frames.
 Bed bugs often go from one home to the next via used furniture.

 Neighboring Apartment Units